The Town Hall (New York City): Town Meeting era

 Ely hired George V. Denny Jr. as an associate director of the league in 1930.
 Denny thought "an honest system of political education" was vital to the "safety of American democracy", and he believed that Americans should be exposed to multiple viewpoints.
 In 1934, Denny was inspired to create America's Town Meeting of the Air, a radio show to promote the free exchange of ideas; it became the first public-affairs media program.
 NBC approved a limited run of the show in early 1934, and Town Meeting premiered at Town Hall on May 30, 1935, to wide praise.
-The show was broadcast on the NBC Blue Network every Thursday night.
-(The Blue Network eventually split from NBC, becoming the American Broadcasting Company (ABC).)
+The show was broadcast on the NBC Blue Network every Thursday night (the Blue Network eventually split from NBC to become the American Broadcasting Company, or ABC).
 The Town Hall Club on the building's upper stories stopped hosting weekly roundtable luncheons when Town Meeting aired.

 When Town Meeting was not being broadcast, Town Hall continued to be used as a venue for speeches, musical recitals, and other events and performances.
 Town Hall was frequently called the "busiest theater on Broadway", though it was neither a Broadway theater nor physically on Broadway.
 Despite Town Hall's success, the League for Political Education still did not own Town Hall outright by 1936, as it still rented the auditorium and offices.
 Town Hall's leadership planned another expansion of the building in 1937, but this was not carried out.
 The same year, Denny succeeded Ely as the League's director.
 The League formally reorganized as Town Hall Inc. in January 1938, with Denny as the new organization's president.
 The move reflected the fact that political education was no longer the League's priority, especially with Town Hall hosting Town Meeting over the last several years.
 Town Meeting was being broadcast on 78 stations by 1939; the show's own popularity was largely fueled by its setting within the Town Hall building.

 The Town Hall 50th Anniversary Committee, under Denny's leadership, started raising funds for a five-story expansion to Town Hall in 1940, though this was also not built.
 Town Hall also started a fundraiser in 1946 to pay off the $200,000 mortgage on the building.
 The venue was musically successful between 1946 and 1948, immediately after World War II.
 During October 1947 alone, the hall hosted 52 concerts.
 Town Hall was still used for many solo musical performances during the 1950s.